Kong/docs.konghq.com/app/_src/gateway/production/logging/update-log-level-dynamically.md

   --url http://localhost:8001/debug/node/log-level/notice
 ```

-If you have the appropriate permissions and the request is successful, you receive a `200` response code and the following response body:
+If you have the appropriate permissions and the request is successful, you will receive a `200` response code and the following response body:

 ```json
 {